SecurityPhoton/Yubico/README.md

 `'PKCS11Provider "C:\Program Files\Yubico\Yubico PIV Tool\bin\libykcs11.dll"'`
 to allow OpenSSH use the physical keys like Yubikey is.
 5. Just open Terminal and do ssh to server providing your pin.

+> PKCS#11 also known as Cryptographic Token Interface Standard is a widely-used, platform-independent API standard that defines functions and data structures for interacting with cryptographic tokens, such as hardware security modules (HSMs), smart cards, and USB tokens.

 Unfortunaly not all SSH windows programs work with PKCS11 so you cannot use them with key - so it may be unconvienent in some cases.